A bite-by-bite tour of a charming neighborhood.

 One could do far worse than spend an afternoon getting lost in New York City’s West Village, wandering the tree-shaded warren of criss-crossing streets, curved lanes lined with old brick townhouses, boutiques, corner parks, coffee shops, and restaurants.
 You will discover a corner of New York City that is somehow peaceful yet bustling, tony yet lived-in.
 It is one of the most quintessential neighborhoods in New York.
 And, the West Village has some of the city’s best food.

 Come with an empty stomach.
-Here is the hungry person’s guide to a day in the West Village.
+Here is the hungry person’s travel food guide to where to eat in the West Village.

 1. First Bites

 Emerge from the subway at Christopher Street (1, 2) or West 4th Street (A, C, E, B, D, F, M).
 Rosemary’s is a local favorite, a pretty and airy all-day Italian restaurant popular for its brunch (free drink with any entrée!) and reasonably-priced pastas.

 Joseph Leonard is an essential brunch pick, and features seasonal American food.
 But this all-day spot is also worth a stop for breakfast, lunch, and dinner.
 Waits at this quiet, rustic charmer are common at peak times, so come early or make a reservation.

 British ex-pats, Anglophiles, and those who simply enjoy the simple charms of a raisin scone frequent little British grocery store Myers of Keswick.
 Stock up on Digestive biscuits, PG Tips, Tiptree marmalade.
 Hope to get there when the flaky potpies emerge warm from the oven, filling the shop with the aroma of butter.
 The hot Cornish meat pastie tastes like heaven.
 Assuming heaven is a wad of beef encased in puff pastry.